BryanNguyen03/BryanNguyen03/README.md

 ### I'm an undergraduate student at Toronto Metropolitan University

-* 1️⃣ I am currently a first year student
+* 2️⃣ I am currently in my second year
-* 🐍 I am proficient in Java, Python, C
+* 💻 I am proficient in Java, Python, C
 * 🥅 My current goal is to continue developing my skills and create more personal projects
-* 🏐 I love playing Volleyball
+* 🏀 I love playing Basketball

 ---